Moosieus/blog/smart_blogs_and_talks.md

+---
-# Smart Blogs and Talks
+title: Smart Blogs and Talks
-Organized roughly by category.
+description: A list of posts and talks about programming that I like, organized roughly by category.
+---
 ## Articles, Papers, Blogs, and Forum posts

 ### Lower Level Stuff